ajablanco/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).
+Closure gives you access to an outer function's scope from an inner function.
+This is important to understand because a closure is essentially created whenever a function is created.

 2. Study the following code, then answer the questions below.

 ```js